Computer Glossary

 Thermal Throttling

 Automatic reduction of processor speed when temperatures get too high to prevent damage.
-Indicates cooling issues.
+Indicates inadequate cooling solutions.

 Hardware